Testimonials

 Mr. Phillips,

-Eli is enjoying the Introduction to Electronics course.
+Eli is enjoying the Introduction to Sensors course.
 He's 12 years old and we don't find the vocabulary to be too much for him.
 Eli always looks forward to Electronics class.
 He typically reads the material on Monday morning, and spends 2 or 3 evenings a week doing the experiments with his father's help.
 They do not spend an hour on each one, although the two of them have so much fun, they usually take a little extra time to admire their work!
 Thank you for your efforts to present this unique experience for home school students and for making learning FUN!

 Vicki Wilkerson (Georgia)